Chemical Composition of Water Lily (Nymphaea lotus) Bulbs Citation

 Ezeonu Chukwuma Stephen, Arowora Kayode Adebisi, Imo Chinedu, Ambikya Attah Samuel.

 Chemical Composition of Water Lily (Nymphaea lotus) Bulbs.
-American Journal of Food Science
+American Journal of Food Science and Nutrition.
+Vol. 4, No. 2, 2017, pp. 7-12.

 Abstract